Ruby Falls Itinerary 101: Tips for Traveling with Toddlers and Preschoolers

 Most of the natural attractions in Chattanooga have some limitations for using strollers.

-Strollers are prohibited in the cavern of Ruby Falls.
+Strollers are prohibited in the Ruby Falls cavern.
 Fortunately, it’s an easy walk for little legs.
 The almost half-mile cavern trail to the waterfall was designed to protect the ancient natural formations, which means the path at times is a little uneven, narrow in multiple places and is sprinkled with a couple of stairs here and there.
 Visitors heading to the waterfall are mostly using the same trail as those leaving the waterfall, which can lead to some congestion during peak hours (refer to Tot Tip #3).

 If your little cutie likes to escape from you, the narrow path makes it pretty hard for escapees to be successful; which is always a plus!
 On the journey to the waterfall, there is plenty to see right at kid eye level, including tucked away little streams and colorfully lit stone formations.
 Ruby Falls is majestic to adults, it must seem especially immense to kids under age five!